 Uses of Acoustic Foam

 Whatever your acoustic foam requirements are, our in-house team of experienced technicians will be able to manufacture solutions tailored to your specifications.
 It doesn’t matter if you’re looking for sound deadening for recording purposes, acoustic solutions for construction projects or automotive acoustic insulation, we’ll be able to create a bespoke solution that meets your needs precisely.

 Some of the most popular uses for acoustic foam are:

-• Suspended Absorbers – absorbers which reduce the impact of echoes in large spaces like cinemas, theatres, school halls and exhibition rooms
+- Suspended Absorbers – absorbers which reduce the impact of echoes in large spaces like cinemas, theaters, school halls and exhibition rooms

 How Soundproof Foam Works